-The symptoms of a wart(s) will vary based upon their location, total number of lesions, thickness and severity.
-Plantar warts, those warts found on the bottom or plantar surface of the foot can be quite painful when directly under a load bearing surface such as the heel or ball of the foot.
-The periphery of warts often thicken with callus that becomes painful with ambulation.
+The symptoms of a wart(s) will vary based upon their location, total number of lesions, thickness, and severity.
+Plantar warts, those warts found on the bottom or plantar surface of the foot, can be quite painful when directly under a load-bearing surface such as the heel or ball of the foot.
+The periphery of a wart often thickens with callus that becomes painful with ambulation.

-Contrary to popular belief, the wart virus is not systemic and does not 'circulate through your system'.
-Warts are only contracted by direct contact on the skin.
+Contrary to popular belief, the wart virus is not systemic and does not "circulate through your system."
+Warts are only contracted by direct contact with the skin.
 One theory regarding the etiology of warts suggests that the virus is able to enter the skin at areas where the skin has sustained recurrent damage.
 The skin on the hands and feet can be damaged in a number of different ways.
-Examples of injuries include fissures or cracks in the skin, fissures in the cuticle, chronic nail biting and maceration caused by excessive perspiration.
+Examples of injuries include fissures or cracks in the skin, fissures in the cuticle, chronic nail biting, and maceration caused by excessive perspiration.
 The term plantar wart refers to the location of the wart on the bottom or plantar surface of the foot.

 Another theory proposed to explain why teens are so susceptible to the papova virus relates to dietary intake of Vitamin A. Vitamin A is found in green leafy vegetables.
 Teens are well known for their distaste of spinach and green leafy vegetables.
-Is there credibility to this theory or is simply a way for moms to get their children to each their vegetables?
-So far the jury is out on this theory.
-But from a scientific standpoint, we do find high doses of Vitamin A useful in the treatment of warts.
+Is there credibility to this theory or is simply a way for moms to get their children to eat their vegetables?
+So far the jury is out on this theory, but from a scientific standpoint, we do find high doses of Vitamin A to be useful in the treatment of warts.

-The cause of wart infections are not well understood.
+The causes of wart infections are not well understood.
 Contributing factors include age and compromised immune systems.

 New school methods focus on changing the patient to be *less of a host* or *less liked* by the virus.
 If a wart seems to like you, it's perhaps time that you change.
-There's a number of ways to accomplish this change.
+There are a number of ways to accomplish this change.
 Some methods are considered internal and others are considered external, while some employ a combination of both.
 Vitamin A is a common nutritional supplement that can be used as a medication to change the internal characteristics of the skin.
-Vitamin A has been shown to clinically change many skin conditions including acne, wrinkles and warts.
-Vitamin A is a fat soluble vitamin, meaning that it is dissolved and stored in body fat.
-In the subcutaneous space, that area just beneath the lowest layer of skin, all of us have a layer of body fat for warmth, possible fuel (stored as fat) and storage of important minerals we use on a daily basis.
+Vitamin A has been shown to clinically change many skin conditions including acne, wrinkles, and warts.
+Vitamin A is a fat-soluble vitamin, meaning that it is dissolved and stored in body fat.
+In the subcutaneous space - that area just beneath the lowest layer of skin - all of us have a layer of body fat for warmth, possible fuel (stored as fat) and storage of important minerals we use on a daily basis.
 The fat pad of the palm of the hand and the sole of the foot are condensed pads of fat.
-Vitamin A is known to provide a supporting role for skin.
-And in the case of warts, vitamin A appears to alter the nature of the skin to a degree that the skin becomes inhospitable to the wart.
+Vitamin A is known to provide a supporting role for the skin, and in the case of warts, Vitamin A appears to alter the nature of the skin to a degree that the skin becomes inhospitable to the wart.
 Subsequently, the papova virus dies.
-Do be careful when using vitamin A which may be toxic in large doses.
+Do be careful when using vitamin A, as it may be toxic in large doses.
 Most texts recommend a dose of 20,000 to 30,000 units daily for a period of three months for adults.
-We recommend you contact your doctor for advise in using high doses of vitamin A.
+We recommend that you contact your doctor for advice on using high doses of Vitamin A.

 Drying the foot is an important aspect of the new school approach to treating warts.
 Use of a drying agent on a daily basis to decrease perspiration of the foot significantly changes the character of the skin and often reduces wart counts.
 Drying the skin is an external, new school method of changing the individual, subsequently making the life of the papova virus more difficult.

-Another medication used to treat resistant warts is called Aldara (5% Imiquimod cream) .
+Another medication used to treat resistant warts is called Aldara (5% Imiquimod cream.)
 Aldara reduces the DNA of human papilloma virus subtypes 6 and 11 by the increase in production of cytokine.
 Aldara is currently FDA approved for the treatment of external genital and perianal warts (subtypes 6 and 11).
-Although the use of Aldara is considered 'off label' use when used for warts of the hand or foot, many dermatologists and podiatrists are now trying Aldara for resistant warts of the hands and feet.
+Although the use of Aldara is considered "off label" when used for warts of the hand or foot, many dermatologists and podiatrists are now trying Aldara for resistant warts of the hands and feet.
 Aldara is used under occlusion, meaning that the medication is applied and then covered with a plastic occlusive wrap.
-The cost of Aldara is a significant consideration when considering its' use.
-Most contemporary dermatologists consider Aldara as a method of treatment only used for cases of resistant warts.
+The cost of Aldara is a significant consideration when considering its use.
+Most contemporary dermatologists consider Aldara as a method of treatment only for cases of resistant warts.

 In resistant cases of warts that fail to respond to new school methods, mechanical debridement of the wart is indicated.
-Removal of the wart with a curette, scalpel or laser is still used by many doctors.
+Removal of the wart with a curette, scalpel, or laser is still used by many doctors.
 A CO2 laser is effective in removing large areas of virus.
 The CO2 laser is helpful in defining the margin between the wart and adjacent healthy skin, subsequently resulting in less post-op scarring.
-Each of these minor surgical procedures require a local anesthetic and do result in some degree of short term disability due to limited post-op pain.
+Each of these minor surgical procedures requires a local anesthetic and does result in some degree of short-term disability due to limited post-op pain.
 Surgical excision of a wart can often be performed with a local anesthetic in an office setting.
-Large numbers of warts that cover significant surface area are best treated on an out-patient center using a local anesthetic with sedation.
+Large numbers of warts that cover significant surface area are best treated at an out-patient center using a local anesthetic with sedation.

 The images below show the steps taken to excise a wart.
 Images 1 and 2 show prep of the surgical site and definition of the border of the excision with a tissue nipper.
-Images 3 and 4 show the use of a curette to bluntly dissect the wart free of the dermis (deep layer of skin).
-Image 5 shows the application of phenol (77% carbolic acid).
-Phenol acts as both a topical anesthetic and cautery agent..
+Images 3 and 4 show the use of a curette to bluntly dissect the wart free of the dermis (deep layer of skin.)
+Image 5 shows the application of phenol (77% carbolic acid.)
+Phenol acts as both a topical anesthetic and cautery agent.
 Image 6 shows packing the wound with 40% salicylic acid.
 Sal acid is used to chemically destroy any residual papilloma virus left following curettage.
-And Image 7 is the specimen viewed from the bottom or underside of the wart.
+Image 7 is the specimen viewed from the bottom, or underside, of the wart.
 This specimen is an example of how well warts are compartmentalized.

 Tagamet - By coincidence, folks taking Tagamet for stomach problems find that it does have an effect on warts.
 Most literature suggests 1200mg daily in divided doses.